The Toxic Secret of Baby Dish Soap

 If you check it out, you’ll see what we mean.

-You should NEVER use antibacterial dish soap for baby bottles—for several reasons.
+In fact, you should NEVER use antibacterial dish soap for baby bottles—for several reasons.

 The first is that antibacterial dish soap doesn’t do what it claims to.
 A team of Korean researchers discovered that antibacterial dish soap only kills more bacteria than regular dish soap if the dishes are soaked in it for at least 9 hours—without adding any water.